Draco guentheri: Etymology

-The specific name, guentheri, is in honor of German-British zoologist Albert Gunther.
+The specific name, guentheri, is in honor of German-British zoologist Albert Günther.

 Taxonomy

 This species was originally described in 1885 by the Belgian-British zoologist George Albert Boulenger, who named it Draco guentheri.

-This species is also notable for having been collected by the Philippine national hero Jose Rizal during his exile in Dapitan, Mindanao in 1893 and identified it as a new type of lizard in which he tentatively named, Draco dapitani.
+This species is also notable for having been collected by the Philippine national hero Jose Rizal during his exile in Dapitan, Mindanao in 1893.
+Rizal identified it as a new species of lizard which he tentatively named, Draco dapitani.
 Rizal sent specimens to Europe, to the German zoologist Benno Wandolleck.
-In 1900 Wandolleck, thinking Rizal's specimens represented a new species, described it and named it Draco rizali, thereby creating a synonym.
+In 1900 Wandolleck, thinking Rizal's specimens represented a new species, described it and named it Draco rizali, thereby creating another synonym.
 Rizal's specimens, subsequently, were destroyed during the bombing of Dresden in World War II.

-In 1936 Hennig considered this lizard to be part of what he called a subspecies, Draco volans reticulatus.
-In 1993 Gaulke raised it to full species status.
-And most recently, in 2000, McGuire and Alcala once again recognized Boulenger's original Draco guentheri as a valid species.
+In 1936 German zoologist Willi Hennig considered this lizard to be part of what he called a subspecies, Draco volans reticulatus.
+In 1993 German herpetologist Maren Gaulke raised it to full species status as Draco reticulatus.
+And most recently, in 2000, American herpetologist Jimmy McGuire and Filipino herpetologist Angel Alcala once again recognized Boulenger's original Draco guentheri as a valid species.